ikey4u/wikit/README.md

         -V, --version    Prints version information

     SUBCOMMANDS:
+        dict      Process dictionary file
-        help      Prints this message or the help of the given subcommand(s) mdx       Process MDX file
-        server    Run wikit as an API server
+        help      Prints this message or the help of the given subcommand(s) mac       Create or parse mac dictionary from or into xml/mdx/txt server    Run wikit as an API server

-There are serveral subcommands: `mdx` and `server`.
+There are serveral subcommands: `dict` and `server`.
 However `server` is not stable for now, please use it carefully.
-For `mdx` subcommand, you can print its help information using following command
+For `dict` subcommand, you can print its help information using following command

-    wikit mdx
+    wikit dict

 An example output is showed below

-    Process MDX file
+    Process dictionary file

     USAGE:
-        wikit mdx [FLAGS] [OPTIONS] <input>
+        wikit dict [FLAGS] [OPTIONS] <input>

     FLAGS:
-        -c, --create     Create mdx file
+        -c, --create     Create dictionary file
         -h, --help       Prints help information
+            --info       Dump basic information of dictionary file -V, --version    Prints version information

+    OPTIONS:
-            --info       Dump basic information of mdx file --meta       You could specify a meta file when create mdx file.
+            --meta <metafile>    You could specify a meta file when create dictionary file.
 Wikit will use default meta info if this option is not provided.
 The template is given below(include the parentheses):
                                  (
                                      title: "A generic MDX dictionary",
                                      author: "An anonymous hero",
                                      description: "Just for fun",
                                  )
-        -p, --parse      Parse mdx file
-        -V, --version    Prints version information

-    OPTIONS:
         -o, --output <output>    Same with <input>
             --table <table>      The table name in the database, you must provide this parameter if input/output is a database url

     ARGS:
         <input>    The input file format depends on the value.
-If the value has a suffix .txt, then the input is a txt
+File suffix reflects the format: .txt => text, .mdx =>
-                   file; If the value has a suffix .mdx, then the input is a mdx file; If the value is a database url such as postgresql://user@localhost:5432/dictdb, then the input is a database
+                   mdx.
+If the value is a database url such as postgresql://user@localhost:5432/dictdb, then the input is a database

 Some usage examples

     # Create a mdx file from text source
-    wikit mdx --create --output /path/to/dict.mdx /path/to/dict.txt
+    wikit dict --create --output /path/to/dict.mdx /path/to/dict.txt

     # Parse a mdx into text source
-    wikit mdx --parse --output /path/to/dict.txt /path/to/dict.mdx
+    wikit dict --create --output /path/to/dict.txt /path/to/dict.mdx

     # Dump information from mdx file
-    wikit mdx --info /path/to/dict.mdx
+    wikit dict --info /path/to/dict.mdx

 # Compatibility